Watch David Michael Cantor discuss the Common Personal Injury Practice Areas

 Life care costs after personal injury include future medical bills, rehabilitation treatment and in-home care.
 People often assume that in-home care provided by loved ones is “free.”
 But this is not the case.
 Family members suffer a great deal of stress and lost opportunity when they are taking care of a loved one.
 These losses come at a price, so they should be compensated as part of the personal injury damages.

 Your personal injury case relies on having the right legal experts in your corner.
 You need testimony by proven experts and the best life care experts who can help build your personal injury claim.
-Cantor Injury Lawyers provides these experts, as well as the most skilled representation in your Arizona personal injury case.
+Hirsch & Lyon Accident Law provides these experts, as well as the most skilled representation in your Arizona personal injury case.

 Employment Damages after Personal Injury